renpavanluke/renpavanluke/_posts/2021-12-05-Team-Contract.md

 **How will you check in with each other to make sure this contract is serving the needs of your team and, in turn, that your team is adhering to the contract?
 How will you revise the contract, should the need arise?
 How will you make decisions regarding revisions to the contract?
 What happens if someone on the team has an issue at any point during the process?

 If we ever need to revise the contract we can, no exceptions

+## REVISION FEB 21, 2022
+1. Revision of our Goal - we changed our goal from finding a specific demographic of HM community members and focusing on their needs to focusing on the problems of the community as a whole.
+2. Revision of Team Plan - we modified the team plan/division of work so that it would be more accurate to what we are doing currently